DiogoAleixodeAndrade/DiogoAleixodeAndrade/README.md

 ## 👨‍💻 About Me

-I'm a **Production Engineer** from Brazil, building my path in technology by combining **business vision, data analysis, automation, and software development**.

-I have experience with administrative processes, hospital billing, contracts, operational support, budget control, Excel automation, Power BI, VBA, Power Query, and data-driven reports.
+I'm a **Production Engineer** with experience in **operations, administrative processes, hospital billing, contracts, budget control, data analysis, dashboards, and process automation**.

+My background gives me a strong business vision, and I use technology to turn complex information into practical solutions.

-Now, I'm expanding my skills into programming and web development, creating real projects for my portfolio using technologies like **Python, JavaScript, TypeScript, React, Next.js, Ruby, SQL, and GitHub**.
+I have been developing projects using **Python, JavaScript, TypeScript, React, Next.js, Ruby, SQL, Excel, VBA, Power Query, and Power BI**, always focused on solving real problems and building a strong professional portfolio.

-My goal is to build solutions that solve real problems, improve processes, and generate value through technology.
+Currently, I am improving my skills in **software development, data analysis, business intelligence, and automation**, connecting my engineering background with technology.

 ---

-## 🚀 What I'm Currently Working On

-- Building front-end portfolio projects
-- Learning and practicing Ruby through complete projects
-- Creating useful apps with real-world purpose
-- Improving my GitHub profile and repositories
-- Studying Python, SQL, data analysis, and web development
-- Developing projects that connect business, data, and technology

----

-## 🧠 Main Interests

-- Data Analysis
+## 🎯 Professional Focus

-- Business Intelligence
+- Data Analysis and Business Intelligence
 - Process Automation
+- Operational Dashboards and Reports
 - Front-End Development
 - Web Applications
-- Dashboards and Reports
+- SQL and Database Structure
-- Software projects with real business value
-- Technology applied to operations and management
+- Python for Data and Automation
+- Business-oriented technology solutions

 ---

+## 🚀 What Makes My Profile Different

+I am not only learning how to code.

+I already understand how companies work, how processes fail, how reports are used, how data supports decisions, and how technology can improve daily operations.

+My goal is to build solutions that are not only functional, but also useful for business, management, and decision-making.

+---

-## 🛠️ Technologies & Tools
+## 🛠️ Tech Stack

 <div align="center">